 - CSR standing committee, which comprises of executives and senior management from across the business.
 The committee oversees and monitors risks and strategy and meets quarterly.
 Our medium-term modern slavery strategy was recently signed off by the committee.

 - Dedicated CSR team, responsible for due diligence, supplier engagement and driving forward progress on a day-to-day basis.
 The team reports into Head of Legal.

 Our business and supply chains

 Mint Velvet is a retailer of own brand womenswear, footwear and accessories.
-We operate internationally online (including on third party websites), through boutique stores in the UK and Ireland, concessions in department stores in the UK, Ireland and the Netherlands, as a franchise in the United Arab Emirates and via a joint venture in Switzerland.
+We operate internationally online (including on third party websites), through boutique stores in the UK and Ireland, concessions in department stores in the UK and Ireland, as a franchise in the United Arab Emirates and via a joint venture in Switzerland.